 Let’s dive right in.

 The screenshot below shows that no deleted items folder is available in the user mailbox.
 It’s a hybrid environment and the mailbox is hosted in cloud.

 When I tried to create a folder named Deleted Items, I received an error message that the folder already exists on a mailbox but is not visible for some reason.

 Let’s try a quick fix to get rid of the issue.

-- Download and extract the MFCMAPI.
+- Download the 32-bit version of MFCMAPI and extract the file.